mbierman/unifi-installer-for-Firewalla/README.md

  curl -s -L -C- https://raw.githubusercontent.com/mbierman/unifi-installer/main/unifi_docker_install.sh | cat <(cat <(bash))
 ```

-**Standard disclaimer:** I can not be responsible for any issues that result.
-Happy to answer questions though. :)
+**Standard disclaimer:** I can not be responsible for any issues that may result.
+Happy to answer questions though if I can. :)

 If you need to reset the container (stop and remove and try again) run the following commands: